 PSH Volunteer Services offers mentorship and internship opportunities through various community programs.
 The development of career skills and experience is invaluable to our youth.
 We’re committed to partnering with volunteers of all ages, meeting their needs as well as supporting our programs with their hard work and enthusiasm.

 Seaside High School Pacifica Projects

 Seniors at Seaside High School are expected to serve 50 hours of community service to meet graduation requirements, and PSH is a popular organization.
 Students with specific interests can be placed in individual programs or events, such as working with the PSH Foundation to help with the Festival of Trees fundraiser or working with the Dental Van.
 Students also can volunteer in other departments, such as Emilie’s Café, the Gift Shop, Information Services, Facilities, Marketing and others.

 Tongue Point Job Corps Work-Based Learning

 PSH is a partner for TPJC’s Work-Based Learning program, which places interns in our hospital to help students develop skills that are specific to their future career.
 Interns come to us straight from the classroom, with fresh ideas and knowledge but with little professional experience.
 Our caregivers provide mentorship, refine skill sets, teach teamwork and develop interns into polished professionals.
 Because of their training, many students eventually work for a Providence facility in the department where they interned.

-We are in the process of developing a Pet Therapy program at PSH to bring trained canines into our units and put a smile on our patients’ faces!
-If you are interested in joining our program with your furry friend, please contact the volunteer coordinator 503-717-7174 for more info.
+Our Dog Therapy program brings trained canines into our units and puts a smile on our patients' faces.
+If you are interested in joining our program with your furry friend, please contact the volunteer coordinator 503-717-7249